vitvly/luaclj/README.md

 # luaclj

 This is a Lua-to-Clojure parser.
 It takes Lua source code string as an input and produces eval'able Clojure code.
+This is a work-in-progress, and some language features are not supported currently (and maybe never will).

+# Why?
+This library can be used when you need to express certain logic in a very simple imperative language.
+These bits of logic can be then externalised into files or directly used inside a Clojure program via a macro.

+There is a very transparent boundary between Lua and Clojure functions when using luaclj: all Lua functions become Clojure functions, and all Clojure functions can be directly invoked in Lua code.
+Lua tables become Clojure maps, and vice versa.

 # Usage
 In project.clj: